Yellow-Dog-Man/Resonite-Issues/HOW_WE_PRIORITIZE.md

 By being careful with how we order things, we can save a lot of development time, which can then be used to address additional issues.
 Because of this, we might not prioritize and start working on certain issues right away, even if there’s a popular demand, but instead chart a roadmap to maximize what we get out of our limited development time.

 ## Votes & activity
-When evaluating issues, either for triage or for prioritization, one of the factors we do look at is how many upvotes the issue has (you can learn how to upvote at the end of the document).
+When evaluating issues, either for triage or for prioritization, one of the factors we do look at is how many upvotes the issue has ([learn how to upvote issues here](HOW_TO_UPVOTE.md)).
 This lets us know which issues affect more people than others or at least which ones are more popular.

 Users chiming in with more context, information, replication information for the same issue also helps, as we see there’s more interest / activity and the additional information can help reduce the workload on our end to ensure the issue goes through.